dimagi/commcare-hq/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If QA is part of the safety story, the "Awaiting QA" label is used
 - [ ] I have confidence that this PR will not introduce a regression for the reasons below

+## Migrations

+- [ ] The migrations in this code can be safely applied first independently of the code

 ### Automated test coverage

 <!-- Identify the related test coverage and the tests it would catch -->